issalig/toshiba_air_cond/README.md

 *   Value is typically signed int16.
 For temperatures, often `Value / 2 - 35` or raw.

 # Sensor addresses
-These are the sensor addresses for sensor query.
+These are the sensor addresses for80 sensor query.

 | No.  | Desc  | Example value  |
 |---|---|---|